sam-barker/interview_coding_exercise/README.md

 * Have yarn installed (you may also use npm instead)

 # Quickstart
 To get up and running.
 Go to the `client` directory and run the build using `yarn build`.
 The command will not terminate as it watches for frontend changes.
-You can terminate this however.
-Then go into the `server` directory and run the build using `yarn build`.
+You can terminate this however upon completion using CTRL + C. Then go into the `server` directory and run the build using `yarn build`.
 Then start the server with `yarn start`.
 Finally, go to `http://localhost:8080` in your browser.

 # Server
 NB: The following instructions apply when you are in the `server` directory